Paulskirche

 Nearby Attractions

-3. State Museum Schwerin: This museum showcases an impressive collection of art and cultural artifacts from various periods, providing deeper insight into the region’s heritage.
+3. State Museum Schwerin: This museum showcases a diverse collection of art and artifacts, providing insight into the cultural heritage of the region.

 Insider Tips